Caviar - More Than Just Sturgeon Eggs

 Serving Caviar

-How Much To Serve - really depends on who you are serving it to but figure on 1 ounce per person if serving alone and ½ ounce person if serving on top of hors d'oeuvres or garnishes for canapes.
+How Much To Serve - depends on who you are serving it to, but figure 1 ounce per person if serving alone and ½ ounce per person if serving on top of hors d'oeuvres or garnishes for canapes.

 How to Serve It - Keep it simple and let the caviar do the talking.
-Placing the tin in a bed of crushed ice not only looks elegant, it helps keep the fragile eggs fresh.
+Placing the tin in a bed of crushed ice looks elegant and helps keep the fragile eggs fresh.

-Mother-of Pearl Spoons - I have read you should only use natural materials for serving caviar like mother-of pearl, bone, horn because metal will oxidize the caviar when it comes in contact with it.
-I'm not sure how that can be true especially since caviar is stored in metal tins.
+Mother-of-Pearl Spoons - I have read you should only use natural materials for serving caviar, like mother-of-pearl, bone, and horn because metal will oxidize the caviar when it comes in contact with it.
+I don't know how that is true, especially since caviar is stored in metal tins.

 I have also read that this is only true with sterling silver.
-Either way, the spoons are not that expensive especially when you consider the cost of the caviar.
-Plus they look great next to the tin of caviar.
+Either way, the spoons are not that expensive, especially when considering the caviar's cost.
+Plus, they look great next to the tin of caviar.

 What to Drink - The classic drink with fresh caviar is ice-cold vodka because of its neutral taste.
 Some people enjoy a glass of champagne with their caviar.
 It's up to your personal preferences.
 Try to avoid any drink that will alter or overwhelm the clean flavors of the caviar.